velostudio/blog/levo.md

 print(&String::from_utf8_lossy(&secret));
 ```

 If `--allow-read` is omitted, neither of the files will be read.
-If `--allow-read="./public"`,
-`hello`, the contents of `./public/hello.txt`, is printed successfully.
+If `--allow-read="./public"`, the contents of `./public/hello.txt`, is printed successfully.

 ## A dream of Spring